aravindkoneru/SimpleScout/README.md

 * Creating a filter for the matches analyzed/reviewed
 * Creating a website or phone app for easier access
 * Display more detailed status using the [FIRST API](http://docs.frcevents.apiary.io/)
+* Do all async work using promises
+* Make an index/api

 ##Updates